 She studied Natural Sciences at the University of Cambridge, then medicine at UCL and Middlesex Hospitals, London, specializing in haematology.
 Her DPhil was on alpha globin gene regulation at the University of Oxford.
 She undertook post-doctoral work at St Jude Children's Research Hospital in Memphis, Tennessee.

-She is Chair of the Committee on Publication Ethics (COPE).
+She was Chair of the Committee on Publication Ethics (COPE) from 2012-May 2017.
 She has been involved in a number of reporting guidelines including CONSORT, PRISMA and TIDieR statements.
 She is an advisor to a number of publishing and ethics initiatives.

 She has a part time joint appointment as Professor between the Office of Research Ethics and Integrity, and the Library, Division of Technology and Learning Services at Queensland University of Technology.